WelbornGroup/ELECTRIC/README.md

     cd Tinker
     git checkout mdi-ef

-The build scripts are in the `dev` folder.
-If it is the first time you are compiling, you should run `full_build.sh`:
+For convenience, we have provided build scripts in the dev folder.
+You can either build Tinker in the normal manner, or you can do:

     cd dev
     ./full_build.sh